.rte format is a recursive XML format for GPS tracks.

 The dt field allows a more compact style than is obtained by providing a date stamp for every point.
 It is an error to specify a dt unless the date/time of the preceding point is determined, either as a timestamp or relative to its own predecessor.

 You should not invent times for completeness.
-If you don’t know the time of passing a point, leave it out.
+If you don’t have a time for a point, leave it out.

 <route>